-- Cleaning & Polishing compound to be used: Brownells JB Bore Compound (you can get this product by calling Brownells @ 1-800-741-0015) we recommend using this for the entire break in and after the break in it can be used as a barrel cleaner.
+- Cleaning & Polishing compound to be used: Brownells JB Bore Compound (083-065-002) (you can get this product by calling Brownells @ 1-800-741-0015) or www.brownells.com we recommend using this for the entire break in and after the break in it can be used as a barrel cleaner.

 - Clean barrel after each 3 shot group for the first 60 shots or more if needed.
 Use one of the Bore snakes with the JB Bore Compound mentioned above.
 Put the compound in bush area of the snake.
-Pull the bore snake through the rifle from chamber to muzzle 3 times.
-Follow that up by pulling the clean, dry, second snake through 2 more times.
+Pull the bore snake through the rifle from chamber to muzzle 2 times.
+Follow that up by pulling the clean, dry, second snake through 1 time.
 We also recommend 0000 steel wool wrapped around the brush area only this will help lap the barrel even further reducing fouling and speeding the barrel break in.
 Make sure you use the JB Compound liberally on the steel wool!
 It is not needed behind the brush area.

-NOTE: If Bore snake is used for different chemicals make SURE to completely clean it with the brake cleaner to remove any cleaning solvent from step 1 before using the copper solvent!
+NOTE: If Bore snake is used for different chemicals make SURE to completely clean it with the brake cleaner to remove any cleaning solvent from step 1.
 Mixing of chemicals could have an adverse effect on the barrel.
 Three bore snakes are recommended for ease of break in.
 After brake cleaner has been applied to the bore snake, wring it out to remove the excessive brake cleaner.
 You may have to repeat this process until the snake is completely clean.
 Allow the bore snake to dry out.
 It should evaporate with in about 15 minutes in direct sun light.